wp-plugins/wp-jquery-plus/readme.txt

 Sure!
 I'm always open to knew ideas.
 Just create a new forum post and I'll take a gander.

 == Changelog ==

+= 0.5 =
+* Added 3.6 check (since the jQuery handle was changed) and updated accordingly to work in both 3.5 and 3.6.

 = 0.4.2 =
 * Source credits given for local fallback